cujojs/curl/README.md

 as defined in the CommonJS Modules 1.1 proposal.
 * definition: Function called to define the module
 * module: Any javascript object, function, constructor, or primitive
-* promise: Object compatible with CommonJS Promises/A. Useful for further deferring resolution of the module.
 * name: String used to name a module (not necessary nor recommended)

 ----------------------------------------